internetguru/ansible/README.md

  - [Grant And Remove Sudo Privileges](https://ostechnix.com/how-to-grant-and-remove-sudo-privileges-to-users-on-ubuntu/)
  - [Internal Microphone Not Working](https://askubuntu.com/questions/6993/internal-microphone-not-working)
  - [MPV keyboard shortcuts](https://mpv.io/manual/master/#keyboard-control)
- - Restore Ansible default Variety configuration<br />
-   `cp ~/ansible/res/variety/variety.conf ~/.config/variety/`

 ## Suggestions

  - [x] Shortcut to turn off the screen with no lock and no suspend.
  - [x] Do nothing when lid is closed.
- - [x] Set configuration override as optional, e.g. favorites, variety.
+ - [ ] Configuration override option, e.g. favorites, variety.